 Although many people associate Alaska with cold, snowstorms, and unfavorable weather conditions, it’s actually not the whole story.
 Of course, the exact location of your home and any nearby natural dangers will affect the price of home insurance premium rates, but overall, finding the best homeowners insurance Alaska isn't too hard.
 That's because Alaskans’ home insurance rates are just below the national average due to fewer burglary claims and the absence of natural disasters such as tornadoes.

-Read more about Benzinga’s choices for Best Homeowners Insurance across the country.
+Read more about Benzinga’s choices for the best AK home insurance.

 The Best Homeowners Insurance in Alaska

 The average annual premium for homeowners in Alaska is $1,008.
 Premiums can vary depending on location and hazards in the area.
 So, whether you’re living in Anchorage, Juneau, Fairbanks, or elsewhere, the rate will change.
 Rates also vary considerably according to the insurance provider and the amount of coverage, so it’s best to compare rates.

 In addition to the location of your home, many other factors come into play when it comes to determining your annual premium rate. homeowners insurance prices vary according to the company, and include some of the following factors:

 Age of the home.
 Older homes are usually more expensive to replace and can also have issues with outdated electricity, plumbing, and heating.
 New homes often receive a discount from insurance companies, as well as homes that have recently undergone upgrades.
 Homeowners may receive discounts for installing new electric and heating systems or upgrading to green materials.

 Home safety.
 Homes with burglar alarms, smoke detectors, and other safety features usually receive discounts on homeowners insurance.
 There are also discounts for non-smokers.
 Homes in close proximity to fire stations or fire hydrants will also have lower premium rates.